Rtoax/test-linux/README.md

 ## Links

 There are so many LINKs in this repo, so you better clone this repo in linux system, if windows, oops.
+You'd better use `./scripts/invalid-link.sh` check invalid links and modify them.

 ## Ignore